Pattern 1756 Land Service Musket

 OL: 62" Barrel: 46 3/16" x .76 caliber

 Pattern 1756 Long Land Pattern musket of standard form, with walnut stock, round barrel, rounded brass mounts and straight-bottomed Pattern 1755 double-bridled lock.
 Other Pattern 1756 features include a cast-brass nosecap, a steel rammer and a long trumpet-mouthed top rammer pipe.

-Mark(s):Lock engraved with "Crown GR" ahead of cock and "VERNON / 1761" in two lines behind, and a "Crowned Broad Arrow" is struck under the pan.
-Barrel is struck with the usual Ordnance View & Proof marks, in addition to the maker's mark "IW" under a star (for John Whately).
-Barrel is also engraved with "31 REGT" and the wristplate is engraved "B / 7."
+Mark(s):Lock engraved with "Crown GR" ahead of cock and "GRICE / 1756" in two lines behind, and a "Crowned Broad Arrow" is struck under the pan.
+Barrel is struck with the usual Ordnance View & Proof marks, in addition to the maker's mark "FG."
+Barrel is also engraved with the Prince of Wales' coronet and three feathers over a ribbon inscribed "ICH DIEN," all over "R-23."
+The wristplate is engraved "5 / 73."